What happens if a car is written-off under finance?

 1. Contact your finance provider

-• An independent evaluation of the car’s value.
+• An independent evaluation of the car’s value

-• Evidence of the car’s value.
+• Proof of the car’s market value

 2. Speak to your insurance provider